das-developers/discussions/README.md

 # Discussions
-This project exists to host discussions spanning the das-developers group.
+This project exists to host discussions spanning multiple projects or general topics for the das-developers group.

 Click the [Discussions](https://github.com/das-developers/discussions/discussions) link above.